cs4241-22a/a3-persistence/README.md

 Middleware:
 Cookies are used, as well as another middleware to confirm the user's account exists or was created by checking the db.
 Another middleware that the db collection was found.

-The Edit button does not work for some reason.
-It fails